Ever since stem-cells became popularised into the media, people have been talking about using them as a method of body augmentation.

 With the rumours circulating about the possible positive effects of this process, enough men are asking for the procedure to encourage surgeons to start charging thousands of dollars to complete it.

-Penile stem cell injection is a form of penile enlargement surgery, focused on the increase in girth of the penis.
+Penile stem cell injection is a form of penis surgery, focused on the increase in girth of the penis.

 Typically, girth enlargement involves the injection of fatty cells into the penis that has been removed from other parts of the body such as the stomach, thighs or buttocks.

-These fatty cells tend to be reabsorbed back into your body over time, meaning that the effects of the procedure are diminished over time.
+These fatty cells tend to be re-absorbed back into your body over time, meaning that it's unlikely the effects of the procedure will be permanent.

-By replacing the fatty cells with stem cells, the theory is that the penis is more likely to adopt the cells into the body, resulting in increased effectiveness of the operation.
+By using stem cells instead of fatty cells, the theory is that they'll be more readily accepted by the body, resulting in increased effectiveness of the operation.

 According to Ryan Terlecki, a urologist at the Wake Forest Baptist Medical Center, this theory is largely untrue.

-This, in effect, gives the same problem that was highlighted earlier with fatty cell injection; they may add some girth to the penis, but over time, the effectiveness is likely to be diminished.
+This, in effect, creates the same problem that was highlighted earlier with fatty cell injection; they may add some girth to the penis, but over time, the effectiveness is likely to be diminished.

-If you are interested in learning more about penis enlargement surgery, I've put together a guide.
-Click here to give it a read.
+If you are interested in learning more about penis enlargement surgery, we've put together a full guide which is available here.